Human Research Program

-The Human Research Program (HRP) was created in October 2005 at Johnson Space Center (JSC) in response to NASA's desire to move human research project management away from headquarters to the JSC.
-The HRP is an applied research and technology program that investigates and mitigates risks to astronaut health and performance in support of exploration missions and provides countermeasures and technologies for human space exploration.
+The Human Research Program (HRP) is a NASA program established in October of 2005.
+The HRP is located in the Johnson Space Center.
+Its main focuses are Research and development specifically for employees of NASA.

 Goals

-The goals of the HRP are to provide knowledge and technology in order to mitigate risks to human health and performance and develop tools to enable safe and productive human space exploration.
+The stated goals of the HRP are to provide knowledge and technology in order to mitigate risks to human health and performance.
 The Human Research Program also aims to educate the public on the challenges of human space flight.

+Crew Health and Performance Exploration Analog missions

+To evaluate human health and performance factors ahead of future Mars missions, the program conducts Crew Health and Performance Exploration Analog (CHAPEA) missions inside a habitat at the Johnson Space Center.
+The 1700 sqft habitat was 3-D printed from lavacrete.